How to apply to open a special free school

 We will assess applications against the assessment criteria and the relevant local authority school specification.

 If we assess your application as one of the strongest, we will invite your group to interview.
 Interviews will be led by DfE with a representative from the relevant local authority.
-Where there is more than one local authority involved, a representative from the lead local authority will attend.
-We will tailor interviews based on:

-• the local context in which the school will operate and your understanding of the state school system
+Interviews are an opportunity to provide further detail on your application, and test for any areas of weakness.
+We will tailor interviews based on the local context in which the school will operate and your understanding of the state school system.

 We will only approve one application per school.
 If the specification does not attract applications that meet both the local authority school specification and the application criteria, then we will not approve any applications.
-The Secretary of State may also make the decision to re-run the competition.
+The Secretary of State for Education may also make the decision to re-run the competition.

-The Secretary of State decides which applications to approve.
+The Secretary of State for Education decides which applications to approve.
 The decisions are final and there is no appeals process.
 We will not share the scoring of applications with applicants or externally.
 You will receive feedback if your application is not successful.

 If your application is successful